RocketMap/RocketMap/docs/extras/supervisord-on-linux.md

 cd into your root PokemonGO Map folder.
 Then:

     cd contrib/supervisord/
-    ./gen-workers.sh
+    ./install-reinstall.sh

-When this completes, you will be in your `~/supervisord` directory with all the required files. (this copies itself and the required files so that there is no conflict when doing a `git pull`.
+When this completes, you will have all the required files. (this copies itself and the required files so that there is no conflict when doing a `git pull`.
 Now we are going to edit your local copy of gen-workers.sh:

+    cd ~/supervisor
     nano gen-workers.sh